top of page

 Operations Director

 Nikki is an organic farming and local food advocate with over 10 years of experience working with non-profits.
 She has a degree in writing and publishing, and a background in wildlife conservation, experiential education, and universal design.
-Nikki has worked with NOFA-NH since 2017 and previously held the positions of Office Administrator and Fundraising Coordinator.
-She lives and gardens in Canterbury with her family, and is a co-founder of the media arts company Know Stone Unturned.
+Nikki has worked with NOFA-NH since 2017 and previously held the positions of Office Administrator and Fundraising Coordinator, and Operations Manager.
+She lives and gardens in Canterbury with her family.

 Contact Nikki